-Eight years ago Steve and I both felt the calling to do something completely different as his retirement was in the near future as a fire chief.
+Ten years ago Steve and I both felt the calling to do something completely different as his retirement was in the near future as a fire chief.
 Our home at that time was in Waterville, Ohio and we had purchased it several years earlier with four teenagers in mind who required interior space.
 Our six children are now all grown adults living busy lives from different points around the country, and it was time to mull over the ideas of what we wanted to change.

 We are very thankful for our time here, especially the fact that Steve and I are here together.
-We try to not take for granted all that we have been blessed with on these very meaningful seven acres.